kids-first/kf-alignment-workflow/readme.md

 Homo_sapiens_assembly38.fasta.64.sa
 Homo_sapiens_assembly38.fasta.fai
 ```
+1. For advanced usage, you can skip the knownsite indexing by providing the knownsites_indexes input.
+   This file list should contain the indexes for each of the files in your knownsites input.
+Please
+   note this list must be ordered in such a way where the position of the index file in the
+   knownsites_indexes list must correspond with the position of the VCF file in the knownsites list
+   that it indexes.
+In the example input below you can see that the 1000G_omni2.5.hg38.vcf.gz.tbi
+   file is the fourth item in the knownsites_indexes because the 1000G_omni2.5.hg38.vcf.gz file is the
+   fourth item in the knownsites list.
+Failure to order in this way will result in the pipeline
+   failing or generating erroneous files.
 1. Turning off gVCF creation and metrics collection for a minimal successful run.
 1. Suggested reference inputs (available from the [Broad Resource Bundle](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0)):
 ```yaml